- With 52% of Millennials owning a home, the largest generation in the nation transitioned from renter-majority to owner-majority in 2022.

 When it comes to renting, only Gen Z saw an increase in the last five years — up by 391% (an addition of nearly 4.5 million renters) to a total of 5.6 million.
 Millennials lost close to 1.4 million renters in the same timeframe but nevertheless remained the dominant demographic in the renting market with a total of 17.1 million households in 2022.
 Gen X was next with 10.6 million renters, followed by Boomers with 9.1 million.

-Renters vs. owners in America’s largest metros: Millennials are buying homes in New York, but prefer L.A. for renting
+Renters vs. owners in America’s largest metros: Millennials homeowners go for New York, but renters prefer L.A.

 Below, we list the changes in renting and owning by generation in the nation’s 50 largest urban areas, starting with New York, Los Angeles, Chicago, Houston and Dallas.